jedrichards/es6/README.md

 console.log(o); // {foo: 'bar', 1428942731913: 'baz'};
 ```

-> Dynamic property names can be used while creating object literals.
+### Native object merging

-#### Native object merging
+The new `Object.assign` function copies properties and methods from source objects into the leftmost target object and returns it.

 ```js
 var o1 = {foo: 'foo'};